I admit it – I try to avoid organized tours as best I can.

 As I listened to Laura’s experience, I found myself nodding along with her through many parts of the interview.

 Like Laura, I am also a planner.
 And while I’m comfortable with things like turning up in a new city without a place to stay, it isn’t my favorite part of long-term travel.
 As someone who likes to have a good balance between having a plan and spontaneity, I have always dismissed tours because I just assumed they take all the spontaneity out of travel.

-But the more I talked with Laura and learned more about organized tour companies like Intrepid, the more I realized that not all tour companies are made alike.
-Not all pile people into a massive bus like sardines, hand out name tags and colored hats, and set off to see as much as they can as quick as they can.
+But the more I talked with Laura and learned more about different organized tour companies (and there are lots of them out there to choose from), the more I realized that not all tour companies are made alike.
+Not all pile people into a massive bus like sardines, hand out name tags and colored hats, and set off to see as much as they can as quickly as they can.